Skip to content

 Allow your customers to manage their own accounts and subscriptions.

-Provide self-service functions to your customers by setting up a customer portal.
-You can configure it entirely in the Dashboard, or use the API to implement more advanced features, such as multiple configurations for different customers or for connected accounts.
+Give your customers self-service options by setting up a customer portal.
+Configure it entirely in the Dashboard, or use the API to implement advanced features, such as multiple configurations for different customers or for connected accounts.

-You can automate many of your customer interactions by combining a customer portal with customer communications controlled by Stripe Billing automations.
-You create and manage automations in the Dashboard.
+Automate many of your customer interactions by combining a customer portal with customer communications controlled by Stripe Billing automations.

-Customize and integrate a customer portal using code.
+Customize and integrate a customer portal into your application using the Stripe API.

 Set up custom links to specific self-service actions by coding customer portal flows.